TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 (As stated before, {numref}`Section %s <Section:ComplexEV>` is devoted to complex eigenvalues.)
 ::::::

 By definition an eigenvector cannot be the zero vector.
 There is not such a restriction on eigenvalues.
-The following proposition may be seen as another characterization of invertibility of a matrix.
+The following proposition may be seen as another characterisation of invertibility of a matrix.
 It is just a reformulation of what we already knew.

 ::::::{prf:proposition}
 :label: Prop:EigenValues:SingularMatrix